Eye surgery

 Ocular Squamous Cell Carcinoma

 Much of what you know about SCC (squamous cell carcinoma) in other species translates to cattle and horses, particularly in terms of risk factors and metastatic activity.
-SCC affects older, light skinned (white faced) animals exposed to UV radiation.
+SCC affects older, light skinned (white faced) animals exposed to UV irradiation.
 Papilloma virus may start a lesion, particularly when combined with UV irradiation.
 SCC is locally invasive but very slow to metastasize.
 Local lymph nodes may be enlarged due to tumor spread or, more likely, related to local inflammation.

 Common locations